maratsubkhankulov/miner-server/README.md

-# Distributed bitcoin mining Server
+# Distributed bitcoin mining server

 This server distributes hashcash computations among a number of clients by providing the proof-of-work puzzle and starting nonce.
 It doesn't track client